raniceyue/duke/docs/README.md

 + ### Data Saving

-Task list data is saved into a `.txt` data file to be loaded into the application in every session.
-At the end of the session, all changes to the task list will be written back to the data file for use in the next session.
+When first using this application, a data file named `dukeData.txt` will be created alongside the executable, for storing data.
+Task list data is written into this file to be loaded into the application in every session.
+At the end of the session, all changes to the task list will be written back to the data file for use in subsequent sessions.

 ## Usage